Laura Flanders

 Laura Flanders (born 5 December 1961) is an English broadcast journalist living in the United States who presents the weekly, long-form interview show The Laura Flanders Show.
 Flanders has described herself as a "lefty person".

-Early life
+Early life and education

-Flanders is the daughter of the British comic songwriter and broadcaster Michael Flanders and the American-born Claudia Cockburn, first daughter of radical journalist Claud Cockburn and American author Hope Hale Davis.
-The brothers Alexander, Andrew and Patrick Cockburn, all journalists, are her half-uncles.
-Author Lydia Davis is her half-aunt.
-Her sister is Stephanie Flanders, a former BBC journalist.
+Flanders is the daughter of the British comic songwriter and broadcaster Michael Flanders and the American-born Claudia Cockburn, who was the daughter of the radical British journalist Claud Cockburn and American author Hope Hale Davis.
+Claud Cockburn's sons, Alexander, Andrew and Patrick Cockburn, all journalists, are Flanders's uncles, and author Lydia Davis is her aunt.
+Her sister, Stephanie Flanders, is a former BBC journalist.
 Actress Olivia Wilde is her cousin.

-Flanders was raised in the Kensington district of London and moved to the U.S. in 1980 at age 19.
-She graduated from Barnard College of Columbia University in 1985 with a degree in history and women's studies.
+Flanders was raised in the Kensington district of London Her father died when she was 13 years old, and she was sent to live with her grandfather, Claud Cockburn.

+Flanders emigrated to the United States in 1980, at age 19.
+She graduated from Barnard College in 1985 with a degree in history and women's studies.

 Career

 Flanders was founding director of the women's desk at the media watch group Fairness and Accuracy in Reporting (FAIR), and for a decade produced and hosted CounterSpin, FAIR's syndicated radio program.
 In January 1993, she appeared on the ABC Good Morning America program as a spokesperson for FAIR to discuss how domestic violence increases during the annual Super Bowl.

 Flanders hosted the weekday radio show Your Call on KALW, before starting the Saturday/Sunday evening Laura Flanders Show on Air America Radio in 2004.
 It became the weekly one-hour Radio Nation in 2007, and a daily TV show on Free Speech TV, "GRITtv with Laura Flanders" in 2008.
 That show aired for three years on Free Speech TV before moving to KCET/Linktv and teleSUR, as a weekly program.
 Flanders is a contributing writer for The Nation, and Yes Magazine and has also contributed to In These Times, The Progressive and Ms., magazine.

 She has authored six books, including Blue Grit: True Democrats Take Back Politics from the Politicians (Penguin Press 2007); Bushwomen: Tales of a Cynical Species (Verso, 2004), a study of the women in George W. Bush's cabinet; and a collection of essays, Real Majority, Media Minority: The Cost of Sidelining Women in Reporting (1997).
 She edited "At the Tea Party...."
 (O/R Books 2010) and The W Effect: Sexual Politics in the Age of Bush (2004) and contributed to The Contenders, (Seven Stories, 2008) among others.